LegendaryLinux/ArchipelaBot/README.md

 ```

 If you intend to create your own bot on Discord using the code in this repository, your bot will need
-permissions granted by the permissions integer `277025508416`.
+permissions granted by the permissions integer `274878032960`.

 The following permissions will be granted
 to ArchipelaBot:
 - View Channels
 - Send Messages
 - Send Messages in Threads
+- Manage Messages
 - Embed Links
 - Attach Files
 - Add Reactions
 - Read Message History
-- Use Application Commands

 ## Setup
 ```shell script